CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 Now you're ready to use the SDK to call the Vision service and analyze an image.

 1. In the code file for your client application (**Program.cs**), in the **Main** function, note that the code to load the configuration settings has been provided.
 Then find the comment **Authenticate Azure AI Vision client**.
-Then, under this comment, add the following language-specific code to create and authenticate a Azure AI Vision client object:
+Then, under this comment, add the following language-specific code to create and authenticate an Azure AI Vision client object:

      **C#**